simonebraga/software_engineering_project_2020/RASD/RASD.md

 **G1)  SafeReports must allow common users to send violation reports.**
 * **R1**	When a picture is taken using SafeReports, a new violation record is generated.

-* **R2**	When a new violation record is generated, the current position of the user is automatically detected and added to the report.
+* **R2**	When a new violation record is generated, the current position of the user is added to the report.
 * **R3**	When a new violation record is generated, the timestamp is added to the report.
 * **R4**	When a new violation record is generated, the photo is scanned by an OCR software to automatically detect the plate.
-* **R5**	If the OCR software fails in detecting the plate, the user is notified about it and asked to repeat the procedure.
+* **R5**	If the OCR software fails in detecting the plate, the user is notified and asked to repeat the procedure.
 * **R6**	If the OCR software detects the plate, the user is asked to confirm the violation report.
 * **R7**	If the user confirms the violation report, it is sent to SafeStreets.
-* **R8**	SafeStreets stores the information about the violation only if there are no equivalent events already stored.
+* **R8**	SafeStreets stores the information about the violation only if there aren't equivalent events already stored.

 **G2) SafeAnalytics must allow common users to get anonymous data on violations.**
-* **R9**	SafeAnalytics allows common users to get information about violations in a specific zone and time interval.
+* **R9**	SafeAnalytics allows common users to get data about violations selecting zone, time and type of violation.

 * **R10**	SafeAnalytics anonymizes information before sending it to common users.